A-Garuba/ReactTaskTracker/README.md

 # ReactTaskTracker
- React app which enhances productivity by allowing the user to keep track of day-to-day tasks
+ React app which enhances productivity by allowing the user to keep track of day-to-day tasks.
+ Based on Traversy video: https://youtu.be/w7ejDZ8SWv8.

 ## Execution
  Server: npm run server